ffeng1996/PLDNN/readMe.md

 bash expt1/fc/run.sh
 ```

-For experiments in section **3.3 & 4.2** (slightly change on dataset configuration)
+For experiments in section **3.3 & 4.2** (slightly change on dataset configuration, marked in code)

 ```
-bash expt2/fc/run.sh
+bash expt2/run.sh
 ```

 For experiments in section **5.1 & 5.2**